 Tanisha V. Carino, Ph.D.
 Dr. Carino has served on our board of directors since July 2021.
 Dr. Carino is a health policy expert bringing over 20 years of experience driving growth and impact across multiple healthcare leadership positions in the government, private, and non-profit sectors.
-Dr. Carino has been a partner with the Brunswick Group, an advisory firm, since June 2022.
-Prior to the Brunswick Group, she served as Executive Vice President, Chief Corporate Affairs Officer of Alexion, a Fortune 500 biotechnology company focused on rare disease, from November 2019 through its acquisition by AstraZeneca in July 2021.
-Prior to Alexion, from January 2017 to October 2019, she served as Executive Director of FasterCures, a Center of the Milken Institute, a nonpartisan think tank whose mission is working with global government, philanthropic, and business leaders to accelerate treatments to patients.
+She most recently served as Executive Vice President, Chief Corporate Affairs Officer of Alexion, a Fortune 500 biotechnology company focused on rare disease, which was recently acquired by AstraZeneca.
+Prior to Alexion, she served as Executive Director of FasterCures, a Center of the Milken Institute, a nonpartisan think tank whose mission is working with global government, philanthropic, and business leaders to accelerate treatments to patients.
 Previously, Dr. Carino was an executive at GlaxoSmithKline where she led the United States policy function.
 She also spent over ten years with Avalere Health, a premiere strategic advisory services and business intelligence firm, and worked in the U.S. Medicare program to improve access for its beneficiaries and support the development of real-world evidence in the establishment of national coverage determinations.
-Dr. Carino is a Fulbright Fellow, served as a Visiting Fellow for the White House Office of Science and Technology Policy during 2022, and earned her Ph.D. in health policy from Johns Hopkins University.
+Dr. Carino is a Fulbright Fellow, has served as a Visiting Fellow for the White House Office of Science and Technology Policy, and earned her Ph.D. in health policy from Johns Hopkins University.
 She is associate faculty at the Johns Hopkins Bloomberg School of Public Health and is the Vice Chair of the Alliance for Health Policy.